benaspinall1/kiro-hackaton/pitch/script.md

 **[THE PRODUCT — How It Works]**

-PII Redaction Filter is a TypeScript middleware that sits between the user and any downstream AI chat service.
+Privacy Lens is a TypeScript middleware that sits between the user and any downstream AI chat service.
 Every message passes through a real-time pipeline before it ever leaves the browser.

 First, we scan the text using pattern-matching for six PII types: emails, phone numbers, Social Security Numbers, credit cards, physical addresses, and file paths.
 If a PDF is attached, we extract and scan that too.